voxelize/voxelize/docs/docs/api/classes/Camera.md

 The camera by default has a zoom of 1.0.

 ## Example
-This is an example on binding the `v` key to zooming the camera by a factor of 2.
+This is an example on binding the <kbd>v</kbd> key to zooming the camera by a factor of 2.
 ```ts
 client.inputs.bind(
   "v",